ctkelley/MultiPrecisionArrays.jl/docs/src/index.md

 The function ```mplu``` has two keyword arguments.
 The easy one to understand is ```TF``` which is the precision of the factorization.
 Julia has support for single (```Float32```) and half (```Float16```) precisions.
 If you set ```TF=Float16``` then low precision will be half.
 Don't do that unless you know what you're doing.
 Using half precision is a good way to get incorrect results.
 Look at the section on [half precision](#half-Precision) in this Readme for a bit more bad news.

-The other keyword arguement is __onthefly__.
+The other keyword argument is __onthefly__.
 That keyword controls how the triangular solvers from the factorization work.
 When you solve

 ```math
 LU d = r